dojo/framework/docs/en/testing/supplemental.md

 Using `createMockStoreMiddleware` from `@dojo/framework/testing/mocks/middleware/store` creates a typed mock store middleware, which optionally supports mocking processes.
 To mock a store process pass a tuple of the original store process and the stub process.
 The middleware will swap out the call to the original process for the passed stub.
 If no stubs are passed, the middleware will simply no-op all process calls.

 To make changes to the mock store, call the `mockStore` with a function that returns an array of store operations.
-This is injected with the stores `path` function, that should be used to create the pointer to the state that needs changing.
+This is injected with the stores `path` function to create the pointer to the state that needs changing.

 ```tsx
 mockStore((path) => [replace(path('details', { id: 'id' })]);